Bequery10/Remote_Eda_Play_Ground/README.md

 For the first time running, chrome browser will be visible so you can login with gmail only for starter

-1. Install python if not installed
+1. Install python and pip if not installed

 2. Create a virtual environment:
    ```sh